lserman/maia/README.md

 ## Setup

-Under the hood, Maia uses the [Mercurius](https://github.com/jrbeck/mercurius) gem to send pushes.
-Check out it's configuration before you continue with Maia.

 Maia relies on [ActiveJob](https://github.com/rails/rails/tree/master/activejob) to enqueue messages.
 Ensure your application is properly setup with ActiveJob!

 Include `Maia::Model` into your User model.
 This will attach the `has_many` relationship you need with `Maia::Device`: